ZakAbbasi/dotfile-config/README.md

 - [ ] styling Hypridle and Hyprlock to be more fleshed out
 - [ ] adding audio effects to user input

+### Life Changes

+A little note for myself.
+I will be moving into my new accomodation for a little bit and I realise I may have neglected my Arch rice (just a little, lol).
+I will have to put this on hold until I am able to bring my PC to my new place.

+Until then I am going to be working on my Macbook.
+I will miss using Arch. sad...